 Recurrent miscarriage is defined as 2 or more failed clinical pregnancies (i.e., documented by ultrasound or histopathology).
-It is a stressful condition for both patients and clinicians alike.
 It affects about 1% of all fertile couples trying to conceive, in comparison with sporadic nonconsecutive miscarriages, which occur in about 15% to 20% of all pregnancies.
 A miscarriage includes any pregnancy that ends before the age of viability, which currently stands at 24 weeks' gestation.
 A miscarriage that occurs before 12 weeks' gestation is commonly termed an early or first-trimester miscarriage, and one that occurs between 13 and 24 weeks' gestation is known as a late or second-trimester miscarriage.

 Evaluation can start after 2 or 3 consecutive miscarriages, as prevalence of causes is similar in those with 2, 3, or more miscarriages.
-Despite a wide range of investigations, no apparent cause is found in more than 50% of cases of recurrent miscarriage.
-In spite of this, about 70% of patients with no cause found will achieve a live birth in the subsequent pregnancy depending on the age of the woman and the number of previous miscarriages.
+Despite a wide range of investigations, no apparent cause is found in >50% of cases of recurrent miscarriage.
+About 70% of patients with no cause found will achieve a live birth in the subsequent pregnancy depending on the age of the woman and the number of previous miscarriages.

-Definite associations of recurrent miscarriage include chromosomal abnormalities, antiphospholipid syndrome, certain structural uterine abnormalities such as cervical incompetence, and certain thrombophilias.
+Definite associations of recurrent miscarriage include chromosomal abnormalities, antiphospholipid syndrome, certain structural uterine abnormalities such as septate uterus, and certain thrombophilias.
 However, a reduction in risk of miscarriage in a subsequent pregnancy following treatment has not been proven unequivocally for most of these conditions.
-Controversy also surrounds the possible association of other conditions with recurrent miscarriage, including immunologic factors, other uterine abnormalities (e.g., bicornuate or septate uterus), and endocrinologic factors.
+Controversy surrounds the possible association of other conditions with recurrent miscarriage, including immunologic factors, other uterine abnormalities (e.g., cervical incompetence), infection, and male and endocrinologic factors.
 There is a need for high-quality and methodologically sound research to guide management of these patients.

 Increasing maternal age reduces the chance of a successful live birth.
-Women aged 20 years with 2 previous miscarriages have a 92% chance of success in the next pregnancy compared with only a 60% chance of success in women aged 45 years.
+Women ages 20 years with 2 previous miscarriages have a 92% chance of success in the next pregnancy compared with only a 60% chance of success in women ages 45 years with 2 previous miscarriages.

 Primigravidas and patients who consistently have successful pregnancies have only about 5% risk of miscarriage, compared with 24% in patients who have previously miscarried.
 Other studies similarly show a trend of miscarriage rate increasing with the number of previous miscarriages.
 Therefore, the risk of miscarriage is directly related to the outcome of previous pregnancies.